How to Organize a Drawer of Any Size

 Shallow Drawers

 We consider a drawer shallow, when it is less than 2" in height.
 We often come across these drawers in desks, and it can be difficult to find organizers that fit, but not impossible.
-Below are a few we've used in a pinch.
 Just be sure to measure and record the width, height and depth of your drawer, before heading to the store.

 xx,